logdna/mezmo-workshops/content/en/transaction-to-s3/docs/destinations.md

 ![S3 Destination Connected](../../images/s3_connected.png)

-## Add Destination for Unmatched route
+## Step 2: Add Destination for Unmatched route

 The last step before deploying is to connect that unmatched route.
 Let's throw the rest of the data into Mezmo's Log Analysis.